Incident Investigation

 Headline Podcast treats incident investigation quality as a leadership issue, not only a technical EHS task.
 Co-hosts Andreza Araujo and Dr. Megan Tranter bring the conversation back to decisions, learning, and accountability for system conditions.
 Andreza's own work in Sorte ou Capacidade also treats accidents as system events, which fits the discipline needed for SIF-ready investigations.

-• Civil Engineer (Unicamp)
+• Civil & Safety Engineer (Unicamp)

-• Master in Environmental Diplomacy (University of Geneva)
+• M.A.
+Environmental Diplomacy (University of Geneva)